OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Start using the app and trigger it's functions.
 You should see HTTP messages showing up in your interception proxy.

 > When using ettercap you need to activate "Support invisible proxying" in Proxy Tab / Options / Edit Interface

-#### Span Port / Port Forwarding

-As an alternative to a MITM attack with ettercap, a Wifi Access Point (AP) or router can also be used instead.
-The setup requires access to the configuration of the AP and this should be clarified prior to the engagement.
-If it's possible to reconfigure you should check first if the AP supports either:
-- port forwarding or
-- has a span or mirror port.

-In both scenarios the AP needs to be configured to point to your machines IP.
-Tools like Wireshark can then again be used to monitor and record the traffic for further investigation.

 ### Verifying Data Encryption on the Network